 If you can, give your hair a break from heat styling for a few weeks, or even longer.
 This will give healthy new hair a chance to grow.
 If you can’t resist completely, try to reduce the amount of time you subject your hair to hairdryers, straighteners, or curling tongs.
 Even better, use these implements at the lowest possible temperature.

 Higher temperatures cause more damage to your hair cuticles .
 So how hot is too hot for styling your hair?

 Jonathan Colombini, haircare expert at L’Oréal Paris, says it depends on the coarseness of your hair .
 People with naturally fine hair should stick to lower temperatures of around 170°c when using hair straighteners or curling tongs, while those with thicker hair can stretch to 200°c.

-You should never use the hottest setting on your hairdryer.
-Stick to low/medium settings, and blowdry your hair downwards.
+You should never use the hottest setting on your blow dryer.
+Stick to low/medium settings, and blow dry your damp hair downwards.
 This helps keep the cuticles flat, so your hair looks super smooth for as long as possible.